Governance and Global Affairs

 The minors offered by the Faculty of Governance and Global Affairs in The Hague are closely linked to the defining image of The Hague as a city of international justice, peace and security as well as the centre of Dutch public administration and international governance.

 The minor Global Affairs is built on two pillars of International Relations: International Security and International Political Economy.
-This minor aims to provide students with the tools and knowledge to understand the most important global trends and challenges.
-In the minor students will explore the relationship between geo-political shifts and power instruments in International Relations: in the political/ military as well as in the financial/economic domain.
+This minor aims to provides you with the tools and knowledge to understand the most important global trends and challenges.
+In the minor you will explore the relationship between geo-political shifts and power instruments in International Relations: in the political/ military as well as in the financial/economic domain.
 For more information go to the e-Prospectus.

-This minor consists of courses which enable students to analyze complex governance problems in a national and international context.
+This minor consists of courses which enables you to analyse complex governance problems in a national and international context.
 The public sector is increasingly a multi-level system, with interactions between public and private actors on the national, sub-national (provinces, regions) and international (e.g. EU, OECD, UN, WTO) level and various public, semi-public and private organizations that perform public tasks.
-In this minor students pay attention to decision-making processes in and interactions between and within those levels and organizations.
+In this minor you pay attention to decision-making processes in and interactions between and within those levels and organizations.
 For more information go to the e-Prospectus.

 The knowledge base that this minor offers to analyse security-related topics, is multidisciplinary, and centres around three broad academic themes, which are connected to specific academic fields: Security, Safety and Justice.
 Security covers a broad range of research fields encompassing criminology, antiterrorism studies, and security management; the safety theme contributes via insights from risk management; and justice provides important concepts from legal studies, history and philosophy.
 This unique blend of knowledge from social and technical sciences allows you to address and analyse current-day security-related topics.
 To provide this broad spectrum of knowledge to students, TU Delft and Leiden University set up a cooperation.
 For more information go to the e-Prospectus.